Slime-Senpai/SlimyCVRUI/README.md

 and then override the files if needed.

 ## Version checking
 The UI will automatically check for updates everytime you start the game.
 If you see that your UI version is red, that means that there is a new update for your current build.
+Green means that it is up to date and no color means that the server had a problem.

 ## Saving Config
 You like some colors and would want to get them on startup instead of having to redo them all the time?
 Simply open slimyConfig.js with a text editor and change the default values.